troym9731/dotfiles/claude/commands/review-changes.md

 ---
-description: Review local git changes including staged and unstaged modifications with code quality feedback
+description: Review local git changes including staged and unstaged modifications with code quality feedback across all git repos in subdirectories
-allowed-tools: ["Task"]
+allowed-tools: ["Task", "Bash", "LS"]
 ---

-# Git Changes Review with Dual Analysis
+# Comprehensive Git Changes Review with Dual Analysis

 I'll analyze your git changes using two independent subagents who will then compare their findings to provide a unified, comprehensive code review.
+This will search all subdirectories for git repositories and analyze changes across all of them.

+## Finding All Git Repositories
+First, let me discover all git repositories in the current directory and subdirectories:

+!find . -type d -name ".git" | head -20

-## Current Git Status
+## Comprehensive Git Analysis
+Now I'll analyze changes across all discovered repositories:

+For each repository found, I'll check:
-!git status
+- Current git status

-## Staged Changes
-!git diff --cached

-## Unstaged Changes
-!git diff
+- Staged changes (git diff --cached)
+- Unstaged changes (git diff)

-## Recent Commits for Context
+- Recent commits for context

-!git log --oneline -10
+Let me gather all this information systematically across all repositories.

+## Analysis Results
 Now I'll spawn two subagents to independently analyze these changes:

 **Subagent 1 - Independent Review:**